cedardb/docs/content/guides/configuration.md

 ## Storage types

-CedarDB implements different storage types.
+CedarDB implements several storage types.
-As you have seen in an earlier chapter of this documentation, you can specify the storage type during the creation of a table.
+As you have seen in an earlier chapter of this documentation, you can specify the storage type when you create a table.

 ```sql
 create table persons (